falcon-Z/z0-share/README.md

 # Z0-Share Frontend

-This Repo contains frontend code for Z0-Share A social sharing platform built with MERN stack
+This Repo contains frontend code for Z0-Share A social sharing platform built with MERN stack.

+This application is built to demonstrate capabilities and challenges when working with Modern React with React Server Components using Next.Js 13.
+This project employees most best practices and features related to RSC.

+The project uses the Following Next 13 features
+1. App Router
+2. Server Actions
+3. SSR and ISR
+4. Route Introspection
+5. Optimistic Updates (Using experimental React hook)
+6. Caching and Revalidation
+7. React Server Components
+8. Accessible UI with Keyboard Navigation
+9. Server actions to handle form submisions
+10. Next cookies

+... and more

+> **Note:** The app uses most modern bleeding edge and some experimental features of React.
+These features are prone to change and updates until they reach stable and therefore this app is not ment for production.
+Use this to explore modern development practices with Next.js

 #### Source code for API
 You could find source code for the backend (API) on [falcon-Z/z0-share-backend](https://github.com/falcon-Z/z0-share-server)